Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema covers 100% of parameters with descriptions.
-The description adds 'customizable depth and traversal limits' which loosely maps to maxDepth and maxPerDir but does not enhance understanding beyond schema.
+Schema coverage is 100%, so parameters are well-documented in the schema.
+The description mentions 'customizable depth and traversal limits,' which loosely maps to maxDepth and maxPerDir, but does not add meaningful context beyond the schema.
+Baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.